Synaco/prolug-linux-admin/unit7/u7_lab.md

 dnf install imagemagick

+# No match for argument: imagemagick
+#   * Maybe you meant: ImageMagick
+# Error: Unable to find a match: imagemagick

 # What is the error here?
 Read it
 dnf install ImageMagick

 # What are some of the dependencies here?
 Look up the urw-base35
 # and see what functionality that adds.
+# Some Dependencies: libx11, isocodes, imath
+# urw-base35 seem to be font substitutes.

 rpm -qa | grep -i imagemagick

 # Why did this work when the other one didn’t with dnf?
+# I believe it was because it was case sensitive.
 ```

 #### Math Practice: